 1. Copy Excel Worksheet to Create Multiple Sheets with Same Format

 Excel enables us to enter information into multiple spreadsheets while having to start over or copy and paste the same information into each one.
-For instance, we could want the worksheet titles in the spreadsheet to all to have the same content.
-The text can be typed in one spreadsheet, then copied and pasted into the subsequent spreadsheets as one method of doing this.
+For instance, we could want the worksheet titles in the spreadsheet to all have the same content.
+The text can be typed into one spreadsheet, and then copied and pasted into the subsequent spreadsheets as one method of doing this.
 This might be rather tiresome if you have multiple worksheets.

 - Firstly, format the first sheet and click on the icon in a triangle shape shown in the screenshot below.

 - Secondly, press Ctrl + C to copy the whole sheet or you can right-click on the mouse and select Copy.